In 2019/20 King James’s School received £14,957 in catch up funding.

-Whilst it was evident in 2017 / 2018 that these students did make progress it was not always easy to identify whether the catch up programme had made the difference or a combination of wider factors when evaluated against the implications of Covid.
+Whilst it was evident in 2019/2020 that these students did make progress it was not always easy to identify whether the catch up programme had made the difference or a combination of wider factors when evaluated against the implications of Covid.

 Impact Statement for Mathematics: 2019/20

 For last year’s intervention we only covered two of the learning cycles due to the lockdown.

 In learning cycle 1, as we have done for the past few years, we targeted all the students in Year 7 who were assessed on entering ‘working towards’.
 This was a cohort of 33 students, of which 58% improved or maintained their benchmark in the assessment at the end of learning cycle 1.

 Out of the 33 students 10 of them were pupil premium students, of these 70% improved or maintained their benchmark in the assessment at the end of learning cycle 1.